laeeq80/multi-qvina/README.md

-# Multi-QuickVina 2 #
+# Multi-QuickVina #

-Multi-vina is modified version of Autodock Vina so you can dock multiple ligands at a time which was not possible by the original Autodock Vina.
+Multi-QuickVina is modified version of Autodock QuickVina 2 so you can dock multiple ligands at a time which was not possible by the original Autodock Vina and Autodock QuickVina 2.
 Now you won't need to use vina_split anymore to split the ligands as single ligands.

 AutoDock Vina is an open-source program for doing molecular docking.
 It was been designed and implemented by Dr. Oleg Trott in the Molecular Graphics Lab at The Scripps Research Institute.